340:20-1-17. Energy Crisis Assistance Program (ECAP)

 (A) service is disconnected by the energy supplier;

-(C) the household received a notice of refusal to provide additional energy needs by the supplier and the household's fuel supply is or will be depleted within 72 hours or less; or
+(C) household received a notice of refusal to provide additional energy needs by the supplier and the household's fuel tank indicator is at or below 10 percent during the regularly-scheduled ECAP period or at 25 percent or less for households with a life-threatening medical situation;

-(D) the household provides information regarding a fee for a new connection.
+(D) household provides information regarding a fee for a new connection; or

 (3) The household must have experienced a precipitating factor that caused the household to choose between paying the energy bill and another vital household need. • 2